-Spontaneous fluctuations in ongoing brain activity have been shown to exist within well-defined networks and have been linked to behavior (Schroeder and Lakatos, 2009; Palva and Palva, 2011).
-For example, the prestimulus phase and power of oscillations in the alpha frequency band (ranging from 8-14 Hz) recorded at occipital channels have been shown to predict the perception of atthreshold visual stimuli (Van Dijk et al., 2008; Mathewson et al., 2009; Wyart and Tallon-Baudry, 2009).
-These studies lend credence to the proposal that the brain's self-generated oscillations create a temporal context for the brain's network connectivity to behave under and respond to, which then translates into behavioral output (Buszáki, 2004).
-Generally, across studies, low prestimulus power has been found to predict signal detection, and high power predicts failure-to-detect (c.f.
-Babiloni et al., 2006).
-Additionally, low prestimulus alphaband power (roughly defined as 8-12Hz) predicts higher amplitude of the bloodoxygen level-dependent (BOLD) response evoked by visual simulation (Scheeringa et al., 2009), as measured by functional magnetic resonance imaging (fMRI).
-The instantaneous phase, windowed to encompass the time interval immediately prior to stimulus onset, also predicts the probability of stimulus detection.
-In the case of alpha-band oscillations, the neural bases of these effects have been proposed to reflect the "pulsed-inhibition" of ongoing neural activity (Mathewson et al., 2009), a corollary of the idea that ensembles that oscillate in the alpha frequency range can no longer effectively process information (Jensen and Mazaheri, 2010).
-In another line of research, Lange and colleagues (2013) used visual illusions to test whether prestimulus alpha-band power related to veridical perception.
-They found that low prestimulus alphaband power was a better indicator of whether a subject reported a stimulus than of veridical perception per se.
-They, along with others, suggest that prestimulus alpha-band power might determine instantaneous cortical excitability, and that this state of excitability is subject to change moment-by-moment.
-In this context, excitability implies a momentary brain state in which, for example, visual cortex is more receptive to input from another brain area.
+SPONTANEOUS FLUCTUATIONS IN ongoing brain activity have been shown to exist within well-defined networks and have been linked to behavior (Schroeder and Lakatos 2009; Palva and Palva 2011).
+For example, the prestimulus phase and power of oscillations in the alpha-frequency band (ranging from 8 to 14 Hz) recorded at occipital channels have been shown to predict the perception of at-threshold visual stimuli (Van Dijk et al. 2008; Mathewson et al. 2009; Wyart and Tallon-Baudry 2009).
+These studies lend credence to the proposal that the brain's self-generated oscillations create a temporal context for the brain's network connectivity to behave under and respond to, which then translates into behavioral output (Buszáki and Draguhn 2004).
+Generally, across studies, low prestimulus power has been found to predict signal detection, and high power predicts failure-to-detect (cf. Babiloni et al. 2006).
+Additionally, low prestimulus alpha-band power (roughly defined as 8-12 Hz) predicts higher amplitude of the bloodoxygen level-dependent response evoked by visual simulation (Scheeringa et al. 2009), as measured by functional magnetic resonance imaging.
+The instantaneous phase, windowed to encompass the time interval immediately before stimulus onset, also predicts the probability of stimulus detection (Busch et al. 2011; Busch and VanRullen 2010).
+In the case of alphaband oscillations, the neural bases of these effects have been proposed to reflect the "pulsed-inhibition" of ongoing neural activity (Mathewson et al. 2009), a corollary of the idea that ensembles that oscillate in the alpha-frequency range can no longer effectively process information (Jensen and Mazaheri 2010).
+In another line of research, Lange et al. (2013) used visual illusions to test whether prestimulus alpha-band power related to veridical perception.
+They found that low prestimulus alpha-band power was a better indicator of whether a subject reported a stimulus than of veridical perception per se.
+They, along with others, suggest that prestimulus alpha-band power might determine instantaneous cortical excitability and that this state of excitability is subject to change moment-bymoment.
+In this context, excitability implies a momentary brain state in which, for example, the visual cortex is more receptive to input from another brain area.

-Another line of work, in the nonhuman primate, has implicated a role for oscillations in the beta band (roughly 15-25Hz) in "clocking" behavioral functions such as shifts of attention and the generation of eye movements (Buschman et al., 2009).
-The beta-band may also be an important frequency band for the implementation of top-down control via long-range phase synchronization (Engel and Fries, 2010).
+Another line of work, in the nonhuman primate, has implicated a role for oscillations in the beta band (roughly 15-25 Hz) in "clocking" behavioral functions such as shifts of attention and the generation of eye movements (Buschman and Miller 2009).
+The beta band may also be an important frequency band for the implementation of top-down control via long-range phase synchronization (Engel and Fries 2010).